Muaad-M/Muaad-M/README.md

 ## Lifelong Commitment

 I’m not chasing titles — I’m building capability.
 This portfolio isn’t polished — it’s real.
 Every commit is a step forward.
 I believe in:

-- Daily upskilling
+- **Daily upskilling**
-- Reviewing and rebuilding
+- **Reviewing and rebuilding**
-- Asking for feedback
+- **Asking for feedback**
-- Staying teachable — even under pressure
+- **Staying teachable** — even under pressure

+---

+## Open to Collaboration and Networking

+I am open to collaborating on cybersecurity projects, particularly in areas like **SOC operations**, **incident response**, and **threat intelligence**.
+If you're interested in working together, feel free to reach out via my [LinkedIn](https://www.linkedin.com/in/muaad-m).

 ---